PP-YOLOE+ vs. YOLOv10: A Technical Comparison

 Architecture and Key Features

-- Efficient Components: Utilizes a ResNet backbone and a Path Aggregation Network (PAN) neck, similar to YOLOv5, for feature fusion.
+- Efficient Components: It leverages a ResNet backbone and a Path Aggregation Network (PAN) neck for effective feature fusion, which is a proven combination for balancing speed and accuracy.

 Strengths and Weaknesses